Best Hiking and Day Trip Destinations in Saxon Switzerland (Sächsische Schweiz) – Easily Reachable by Public Transport

 For a detailed breakdown of the train journey from Dresden to Kurort Rathen , see the full transport guide.

-2. Schrammsteine & Affensteine (wild and adventurous)
+2. Schrammsteine (wild and adventurous)

 3. Pfaffenstein & Barbarine (the “Saxon Matterhorn”)